Moocar/linker/README.md

 ## Example

 There is an example project in the `examples` directory.
 It describes two sub projects `project-a` and `project-b`.
-When we run `lein run examples/linker.edn`
+When we run `lein run examples/linker.edn` it will produce a new super project in `/tmp/project-a-b`.
+Give it a whirl

 ## Alternatives